karthikiyengar/portfolio/content/fp-patterns.md

 ## Using Async for Predictable Error Handling

-// TODO: Update link
 `crocks` provides the `Async` data type that allows us to build lazy asynchronous computations.
-To know more about it, you can refer to the extensive official documentation here.
+To know more about it, you can refer to the extensive official documentation <a href="https://crocks.dev/docs/crocks/Async.html" target="_blank">here</a>.
 This section aims to provide examples of how we can use `Async` to improve the quality of our error reporting and make our code resilient.

 Often, we run into cases where we want to make API calls that depend on each other.
 Here, the `getUser` endpoint returns a user entity from GitHub and the response contains a lot of embedded URLs for repositories, stars, favorites and so on.
 We will see how we can design this use case with using `Async`.